ckeditor/ckeditor4/README.md

 CKEditor 4 - The best browser-based WYSIWYG editor
 ==================================================

+## Fork description

+This fork was done to implement the needed changes for- and a Sample (+[online-demo](http://jsfiddle.net/Kt3v6/)) of- the [textselection](https://github.com/sirtet/ckeditor-dev/tree/master/plugins/textselection) plugin, which was firs posted on the [CKEditor Forums](http://ckeditor.com/comment/123133#comment-123133).

 ## Development Code

 This repository contains the development version of CKEditor.